Frequently Asked Questions about the platform

-Top Fields are determined by how much the field (column) corresponds to how much the predicted value changes as the top field (column) changes.
+Top Fields are determined by how much the field (column) corresponds to how much the predicted value changes as the full field (column) changes.
 Similar to Permutation Importance.

-No. If a user is having trouble connecting with one of the pre-built integrations, they might have not given sufficient permissions or there is an authorization error
+No. If a user is having trouble connecting with one of the pre-built integrations, they might not have been given sufficient permissions, or there may be an authorization error.

 Yes, data is moved into Akkio and stored natively.

-The API can be used to connect to other systems, we are also always working to expand our native integrations, we encourage you to reach out to support with requests for new integrations.
+The API can connect to other systems; we are also always working to expand our native integrations, and we encourage you to reach out to support with requests for new integrations.

 Yes, Akkio encrypts data at rest and in flight.

-This is coming very soon, if this is a requirement for your business please reach out to support.
+This is coming very soon; if this is a requirement for your business, please get in touch with support.

-We use several modeling methods including Neural Networks, Random Forests, and Decision Trees.
-Those are describe as such:
+We use several modeling methods, including Neural Networks, Random Forests, and Decision Trees.
+Those are described as such: